Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

-In general, one cannot hope to satisfy the $\BWC$ problem by following only strategy $\stratWC$ or only strategy $\stratExp$, although they suffice when their respective requirements are considered independently.
+In general, one cannot satisfy the $\BWC$ problem by following only $\stratWC$ or only $\stratExp$, although they suffice when their respective requirements are considered independently.
 Fortunately, it is possible to build upon those two strategies in order to achieve simultaneous satisfaction with a combined finite-memory strategy.

-\textbf{Defining a combined strategy.} Based on the existence of strategies $\stratWC$ and $\stratExp$, we define a pure finite-memory strategy $\stratComb \in \stratsPureFinite_{1}$ that carefully and dynamically alternates between the two memoryless strategies to ensure satisfaction of the $\BWC$ problem.
+\textbf{Defining a combined strategy.} Based on the existence of strategies $\stratWC$ and $\stratExp$, we define a pure finite-memory strategy $\stratComb \in \stratsPureFinite_{1}$ that carefully and dynamically alternates between the two memoryless ones to ensure satisfaction of the $\BWC$ problem.
 Our strategy is \textit{parameterized by two naturals}: $\stepsExp$ and~$\stepsWC$.